thiswillbeyourgithub/zsh-ai/README.md

 | `ZSH_AI_N_GENERATIONS` | `5`                                   | Number of command suggestions to generate                     |
 | `ZSH_AI_HISTORY`     | `true`                                  | Whether to save queries to shell history                      |
 | `ZSH_AI_FZF_OPTIONS` | `"--reverse --height=~100% --preview-window down:wrap"`| Options for fzf display                        |

+## Limitations
+- LLM requests can be slow to trigger (suggestions for improvements are welcome)
+- Multiline commands are intentionally not supported as parsing multiline output reliably is challenging
+  - This is why the prompt specifically asks for one-liners only
+- Help is appreciated for making the plugin faster and more reliable!

 ## Known Bugs
 - [ ] The placeholder message that should be shown while the AI request is running is not always displayed.
 For many users it only works if `zsh-autosuggestions` is enabled.